genji970/Chatbot_Reduction-in-execution-time_with-reference-to-paper-Enhancing-Robustness-in-LLM-/README.md

 authors : Ming Jiang , Tingting Huang , Biao Guo, Yao Lu, Feng Zhang

-Main differnece :
+Main difference :
 This paper used chatgpt3.5                          ,
 I used chatgpt4 api

 This paper suggests experiment with irrelevant data and tries to figure out the way for model to filter irrelevant words  ,
-I used data's context,question , answer , con as embedding vectors meaning context.
+I used data's context , question , answer , con as embedding vectors meaning context.

 This paper found impact of irrelevant information                     , I tried to figure out if embedding space indicates irrelevant vectors , then will model answer fastly than just putting normal original question?